 Additional information, including a video from Lehman, a statement from Chenoweth and a comprehensive list of Frequently Asked Questions, is available at BethelCollege.edu/University.

-Bethel College, located in Mishawaka, Ind., is an accredited Christian college offering associate, bachelor’s and master’s degrees in more than 50 areas of study.
+Bethel University, located in Mishawaka, Ind., is an accredited Christian college offering associate, bachelor’s and master’s degrees in more than 50 areas of study.
 The current enrollment of 1,500 includes students from 30 states and 20 countries, with 27.5 percent from culturally diverse backgrounds.
 Since 2005, Bethel has been named a top tier college by U.S. News and World Report.
 Bethel was ranked number seven on the 2018 list of “Best Bang for the Buck – Midwest” by Washington Monthly and as a “Best College for Your Money 2018” by Money Magazine.
 On May 6, 2019, the school will change its name to Bethel University.
 Learn more about the name transition at BethelCollege.edu/University.

 Erin Kinzel – Director of Marketing and Communication